grafana/grafana/docs/sources/features/datasources/prometheus.md

 # Prometheus data source

 Grafana includes built-in support for Prometheus.
 This topic explains options, variables, querying, and other options specific to the Prometheus data source.
 Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Only users with the organization admin role can add data sources.

 ## Prometheus settings